sphinx_gallery_thumbnail_number = 3

 contact.contact_search_once = True

-We define a non linear problem including geometrical non linearities with the updated lagrangian method (NLGEOM = ‘UL’) which is the default method in fedoo (equivalent to NLGEOM = True).
-Some parameters of the newton-raphson algorithm are changed and the output files to save at each iteration are defined.
+We define a non-linear problem including geometric nonlinearities using the Updated Lagrangian method (NLGEOM = ‘UL’), which is the default in fedoo (equivalent to NLGEOM = True).

 NLGEOM = "UL"